zubeydesisman/favoritethings/README.md

 #### _**08/19/19: Zubeyde Sisman**_

 ## Description
-Favorite Things Webpage (using HTML, CSS, JavaScript and jQuery Loops)
+Favorite Things Webpage (using HTML, CSS, JavaScript and jQuery Arrays)

 ### Website should have: